 The Low-Income Weatherization Program's (LIWP) Multi-Family Energy Efficiency and Renewables Component provides technical assistance and incentives for the installation of energy efficiency measures and solar photovoltaic systems in low-income multi-family dwellings serving priority populations.
 These projects reduce residential energy demand and greenhouse gas emissions.
 Low-income residents that participate in this program benefit from lower energy costs.
 The program also helps preserve affordable housing by reducing owner operating costs.

 The Association for Energy Affordability, Inc (AEA) serves as the statewide administrator of the LIWP Multi-Family Component.
-AEA conducts energy audits and modeling to identify energy efficiency measures and renewables for installation in qualifying multi-family buildings, with assistance and incentives to property owners towards agreed-upon scopes of work.
+AEA conducts energy audits and modeling to identify feasible energy efficiency and renewables for installation at qualifying multi-family buildings, with assistance and incentive payments available to property owners for agreed-upon scopes of work.

 California Climate Investments is a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment—particularly in disadvantaged communities, low-income communities, and for low-income households.
 For information, visit http://www.caclimateinvestments.ca.gov.